mirror12k/perl-Sugar-utility-libary/README.md

 A WIP, currently only supports zip archives.

 ## Sugar::Test::Barrage
-A utility to quickly writing a testing suite for other projects.
+A utility to quickly write a testing suite for other projects.
 Uses a pair of 'processor's which are command line commands which will be executed onto each file in a given directory.
 Common use cases are when a program's output needs to be compared against a static file, or when a program's output needs to match that of another program.
 See the [pod documentation](Sugar/Test/Barrage.pm) for more details.

 ## Sugar::Lang
 A full grammar language parser and compiler which produces packages capable of tokenizing and building syntax trees from a given file or text according to the compiled grammar.
 Sugar lang is itself compiled from a Sugar grammar file.
 See the [Sugar language documentation](Sugar/Lang) for more information.